 Gum disease has been associated with increased risks of developing a range of dangerous health problems, including heart disease, strokes, and diabetes.
 Largely, this is because bacteria in the mouth can enter the body, especially if you experience bleeding gums.

 By flossing, you can keep bacteria at bay, lowering your chance of developing one of these potentially deadly health conditions.

 By flossing, you can decrease your odds of developing cavities, gum disease, and a range of other oral health issues.
 That means, when you visit your Fort Worth, Weatherford, Granbury and Azle dentist, you’re more likely to get a clean bill of health, avoiding potentially expensive corrective measures that may be associated with tooth decay, gingivitis, and more.

 Not only can flossing prevent tooth decay and gum disease, ensuring your teeth are in the best shape possible, but it also removes food particles, avoiding that embarrassing moment of being seen with something in your teeth.

 Flossing only takes a few minutes a day, but it can help you maintain a radiant smile, ensuring you are more confident every day.

-If you aren’t sure how to start a flossing routine or which kind of floss is right for you, your Fort Worth, Weatherford, Granbury and Azle dentist can help develop a plan based on your individual needs.
+If you aren’t sure how to start a flossing routine or which kind of floss is right for you, your Fort Worth, Weatherford, Granbury, Azle or Aledo dental offices can help develop a plan based on your individual needs.